apple/coremltools/docs-guides/source/convert-pytorch-workflow.md

 1. Capture the PyTorch model graph from the original torch.nn.Module, via [`torch.jit.trace`](https://pytorch.org/docs/stable/generated/torch.jit.trace.html) or [`torch.export.export`](https://pytorch.org/docs/stable/export.html#torch.export.export).
 2. Convert the PyTorch model graph to Core ML, via the Core ML Tools [Unified Conversion API](unified-conversion-api).

-Core ML Tools has been supporting the conversion from torch.jit.trace graph since Core ML Tools 4, so this the more mature and stable path.
-The conversion from torch.export graph is newly added in Core ML Tools 8.0, currently in beta state, in line with the export API status in PyTorch.
-As of Core ML Tools 8.0, representative models such as mobile bert, resnet, vit, [mobile net](convert-a-torchvision-model-from-pytorch), [deep lab](convert-a-pytorch-segmentation-model), [openelm](convert-openelm) can be converted, and total torch op translation test coverage is roughly ~60%.
-We would recommend to start trying the torch.export path, as [PyTorch no longer offers new feature development for torch.jit.trace](https://github.com/pytorch/pytorch/issues/103841#issuecomment-1605017153).
+The conversion from a graph captured via `torch.jit.trace` has been supported for many versions of Core ML Tools, hence it is the stable and the more performant path.
+For now, this is the recommended way for converting PyTorch models to Core ML.

+The conversion from `torch.export` graph has been newly added to Core ML Tools 8.0.
+It is currently in beta state, in line with the export API status in PyTorch.
+As of Core ML Tools 8.0, representative models such as MobileBert, ResNet, ViT, [MobileNet](convert-a-torchvision-model-from-pytorch), [DeepLab](convert-a-pytorch-segmentation-model), [OpenELM](convert-openelm) can be converted, and the total PyTorch op translation test coverage is roughly ~60%.
+You can start trying the torch.export path on your models that are working with torch.jit.trace already, so as to gradually move them to the export path as PyTorch also [moves](https://github.com/pytorch/pytorch/issues/103841#issuecomment-1605017153) its support and development to that path over a period of time.
+In case you hit issues (e.g. models converted via export path are slower than the ones converted from jit.trace path), please report them on Github.

+Now let us take a closer look at how to convert from PyTorch to Core ML through an example.

 ## Obtain the Original PyTorch Model